NSO-developer/drned-xmnr/README.md

 ## Prerequisites

 The tool is supported to run on Python 3.5 or newer.
-It is known to run on Python 2.7, but this is no longer actively maintained.

-Apart form that, several Python packages are needed: `pytest`, `pexpect`, and `lxml`; `pytest` version needs to be at least 3.0.
+Several Python packages are needed: `pytest`, `pexpect`, and `lxml`; `pytest` version needs to be at least 3.0.
 There are several options how to install these packages:

 1. Quite likely, they are available in your system distribution repositories, for example in Ubuntu they can be installed like